adamjmakowski/Reverse-engineering-thesis/README.md

 Usage:
 1. Modify the Master Script to specify the locations to Ghidra and Bindiff directories.
-2. Place the ExportBinExport.java file in Ghidra > Features > Base > ghidra_scripts.
+2. Place the ExportBinAndC.java (or ExportBinExport if you prefer) file in Ghidra > Features > Base > ghidra_scripts.
 3. Run the Master Script, you will be prompted to select the APK files you want to process.

    All Output files are placed in Output > unpacked_{name of APK file}